Sobunge/Sobunge/README.md

 # Hi there! 👋

-I'm Samuel Odhiambo Obunge, a passionate FullStack Developer from Kisumu, Kenya.
+I'm Samuel Odhiambo Obunge, a passionate Full-Stack Developer from Kisumu, Kenya.
 Welcome to my GitHub profile!

 ## 🚀 About Me